 Editors note: When this draftCR is transformed to a real CR, all text in this clause shall be removed.

-4.3.27 AlarmRecord <<dataType>>
+4.3.27 Void

 Editors note: When this draftCR is transformed to a real CR, all text in this clause shall be removed.